hediet/vscode-drawio/README.md

 ![](./docs/drawio-png.gif)

-# Editing the Diagram and it's XML Side by Side
+# Editing the Diagram and its XML Side by Side

 You can open the same `*.drawio` file with the Draw.io editor and as xml file.
 They are synchronized, so you can switch between them as you like it.